gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 clouted by a dead chicken as he turned to describe the route.

-Anyone watching would have thought Erileine was ambling without a care in the world---at least, that's what she hoped.
+Anyone watching would have thought Erileine was ambling without a care in the world–at least, that's what she hoped.
 She peered into shop windows, stopped to study herself in the half-height mirror chained to the wall in front of a tailor's, and doubled back on her own trail half a dozen times.
 She never looked directly at the ragged figure trailing in her wake.
-It was just like trying to round up Mamaere Mayeule's cat: you had to get *it* to chase *you*...
+It was just like trying to round up Mamaere Mayeule's cat: you had to get *it* to chase *you*…

 But eventually her shadow disappeared.
 Disappointed, she doubled back once more, but the boy was gone.
 She shrugged, trying to be